breadtard/ranutils/README.md

 arent good enough to deserve the title of an uwuTool™.
 ### Why are these on github?
 They might be bad, but they might be useful to someone I guess (and hope).
+### How compile?
+Either run `mkall.sh`, or manually `cc` the programs.
+Compilation instructions for them can be found in their folder's readme.
+### Why are you using a custom script instead of a Makefile?
+Because im too stupid to write makefiles, and makefiles barely work on anything that isnt gmake and gmake bad because its gnu (yes yes)
 ### License?
 [WTFPL](https://wtfpl.net/txt/copying/)[+N](https://plusnigger.autism.exposed) for all.
 If you are a company and *dont* want to include the n-word on your website, contact me and you might get a normal(ish) license.
 ### OMG guys he used the +N license hes ***RACIST***
-no i just hate big companies and +n makes them seethe
+no i just hate big companies and the +n makes them seethe
 ### Can i get a list of programs?
 sure